Configure PostgreSQL#

 apache: public_access: True modules: mod_md: MDMessageCmd: /opt/postgresql-certificates.sh

-Set up backups#
+Set up full backups¶

-Create an S3 bucket and API Keys.
+Create and configure an S3 backup bucket

 Note

-su - postgres pgbackrest stanza-create --stanza=example
+su -u postgres pgbackrest stanza-create --stanza=example

 SSH into the main server as the